 - Put the dough in a clean and warm bowl and cover with plastic wrap.
 Let it ferment for one hour until puffy.

-- Peel and chop up your apples into bite sized pieces.
+- Peel and chop up your apples into ½ inch sized pieces and sprinkle with remaining cinnamon and sugar.

 - Once dough is ready, divide into three sections and roll each one out into a flat piece on parchment paper.
 Sprinkle some apples at one end and roll up the long way making sure to avoid air bubbles.